 Arrowhead Golf Club’s 27-hole championship course is open for the season!
-Chip past our white tour sand bunkers, practice your swing on our lighted driving range, take lessons from our PGA Golf Professionals, and receive custom equipment fitting at Pelican Golf.
+Chip past our white tour-grade sand bunkers, practice your swing on our lighted driving range, take lessons from our PGA Golf Professionals, and receive custom equipment fitting at Pelican Golf.

 Cosley Zoo is an Association of Zoos & Aquariums-accredited facility beloved by generations for its commitment to the highest standards of animal care, conservation, and education.

 But the zoo wouldn’t be the fantastic place it is without its 200-plus animals representing more than 60 native Illinois species, from ducks, fox, coyote, and hedgehogs to horses, donkeys and llamas.
 Cosley Zoo has extended hours (9A-5P) from April through October.

 Learn more at cosleyzoo.org.
 Cosley Zoo is located at 1356 N. Gary Ave.

 Thousands of people visit Lincoln Marsh Natural Area each year to hike, picnic, and enjoy the outdoors.
 Nature enthusiasts find great bird-watching opportunities.
 Lincoln Marsh is an ideal place to jog or bike because its trails connect with the Illinois Prairie Path.